ssvlabs/SIPs/sips/voluntary_exit.md

 New _ValidatorVoluntaryExitRunner_ implementation of the _Runner_ abstract structure.

-Below, there are some functions of the new _ValidatorVoluntaryExitRunner_ runner to illustrate its behaviour.
+Below, there are some functions of the new _ValidatorVoluntaryExitRunner_ runner to illustrate its behavior.

 ```go
 // Duty runner for validator voluntary exit duty